usaid-cs/yesterday-i-learned/random.md

+1. Nazis don't call themselves Nazis.
+Even Hitler didn't call himself a Nazi, because "Nazi" was a hypocorism of *Ignatz*, which can also mean a farmer, peasant, awkward and clumsy person, but Joseph Goebbel *did* call themselves "Der Nazi-Sozi".
 1. A martinet (sounds like *martinette*) is a person who follows rules strictly, even if the rules are stupid.
 1. Each piece of McNugget contains 40~45 calories.
 1. [Arnold doesn't lift for himself.
 He lifts for the sport.
 He needed to promote the sport.](https://m.youtube.com/watch?v=niQbE1XrhAg)